 - Drug-condition interaction: A reaction that occurs when taking a drug while having a certain medical condition.
 For example, taking a nasal decongestant if you have high blood pressure may cause an unwanted reaction.

-Drug interactions can reduce or increase the action of a medicine or cause adverse (unwanted) side effects.
+A drug interaction can make a drug less effective, increase the action of a drug, or cause unwanted side effects.

 Do HIV medicines ever cause drug interactions?

 Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.
 But drug interactions, especially drug-drug interactions, can complicate HIV treatment.

 Drug-drug interactions between different HIV medicines and between HIV medicines and other medicines are common.
 Before recommending an HIV treatment regimen, health care providers carefully consider potential drug-drug interactions between HIV medicines.
 They also ask about other medicines a person may be taking.
 For example, a health care provider may ask a woman with HIV whether she is using hormonal birth control.
 Some HIV medicines may make hormonal birth control less effective, so women using hormonal contraceptives may need to use an additional or different method of birth control to prevent pregnancy.
 For more information about using birth control and HIV medicines at the same time, view the AIDSinfo HIV and Birth Control infographic.